OpenNews/srccon/homepage.md

 <div class="blue">
 <div class="innercontainer">
 <h2>SRCCON 2017</h2>
-<p>This year, SRCCON will return to the <a href="https://www.google.com/maps/place/McNamara+Alumni+Center/@44.975199,-93.2301774,17z/data=!3m1!4b1!4m5!3m4!1s0x52b32d18ed516031:0x5f984f594ceab6ad!8m2!3d44.975199!4d-93.2279887">McNamara Alumni Center in Minneapolis, Minnesota</a> on east bank of the University of Minnesota and our home for SRCCON in 2015.</p>
+<p>This year, SRCCON will return to the <a href="https://www.google.com/maps/place/McNamara+Alumni+Center/@44.975199,-93.2301774,17z/data=!3m1!4b1!4m5!3m4!1s0x52b32d18ed516031:0x5f984f594ceab6ad!8m2!3d44.975199!4d-93.2279887">McNamara Alumni Center in Minneapolis, Minnesota</a> on the east bank of the University of Minnesota and our home for SRCCON in 2015.</p>

-<p>We will be announcing the dates of our ticket lottery (due to the massive demand for SRCCON tickets, we distribute them using a lottery system) and our call for session proposals at the NICAR conference, March 2-5 in Jacksonville, Florida.
-We'll also update this site, Twitter, and our mailing list with  the info</p>
+<p>We will be announcing the dates of our ticket lottery (due to the massive demand for SRCCON tickets, we distribute them using a lottery system) and our call for session proposals at the <a href="http://www.ire.org/conferences/nicar2017/">NICAR conference in March</a>.
+We'll also update this site, Twitter, and our mailing list with the info.</p>

 <p>Once tickets are sold, we'll be opening up a discounted block of hotel rooms at the Commons Hotel located directly next to our SRCCON venue.</p>
 </div>